lisphacker/fileswarm/README.md

 ### 2017-12-17
 - Added piece writes
 - Added locking around file reads/writes
+- File checksum verification at startup to identify incomplete pieces

 ### 2017-12-13
 - Moved types to a single file for ease of use